jebstern/PetrolBook/README.md

 Implemented stuff (still more to come):
 - RxJava
 - RetroFit (using GSON)
-- Realm
+- Butter knife
+- Splashscreen when coldstarting the app

 Not yet implemented:
-- Butter knife
 - MVP pattern
 - Custom animations (if needed)
 - Testing